MSU-CSE491/cse_491_fall_2023/source/core/DEVELOPER_NOTES.md

 calling `Team (or) LogLevel (or) std::endl (or) Logger::endl` will reset the color team, color and log level to the default values.

+Current Feature set.

+- setting team number
+- setting log status [debug, info, warning, error]
+- setting colors of print statements.
+- Does not compile in RELEASE
+- Line number and file name

+Future Feature set.
+- logging to a file
+- adding flags for debuging in cmake.
+- making it run on a different thread/ running it Asynchronously?.
+Especially helpful for improving performance and responsiveness
+    - cuz of the io operation or if we want to send stuff thru the network
+- More log levels like `Fatal` or `Trace`
+- Categorization and filtering thru flags